 - Preloaded snippet, which contains code not visible to users, and availale for both sample tests and full tests.

 The description is shared among all languages so changing it in your translation will change it for all languages.
 If you need to add some language specific information in the description, you can use Codewars specific extensions for Markdown formatting: Sequential Code Blocks or Language Conditional Rendering.

 The translation does not have to be finished in one go.
 It can be saved and kept in draft state as long as necessary.
 When the translator considers it ready, it can be published which places it in a "pending" state and becomes available for other users to review, approve, edit or reject.
 Only one translation may be published for any given kata and language.
 For example, if a published Java translation already exists then a new one may be created but not published until the former is rejected.

-After a translation is published, the translator is advised to post a comment in the kata discourse with a link to their translation fork labelled as Suggestion.
-This will notify other users about the fact and it will be easier for others to find such pending translations.
+After a translation is published, the translator is advised to post a comment in the kata discourse with a link to their translation fork labeled as Suggestion.
+This will notify other users about the fact, and it will be easier for others to find such pending translations.

 NOTE: kata authors and users with appropriate privileges are able to add new translations directly within the kata editor.
 This approach is strongly discouraged for the following reasons: